rendertom/cpp-pp/README.md

 # Cpp-pp

-A quick way to build and run the C++ code using the GCC compiler inside VSCode.
+Build and run the C++ code using the GCC compiler inside VSCode.

-> Tip: This is a personal project that is meant to speed-up C++ coding during the Procedural Programming class at Vilnius University.

 ![cpp-pp](resources/cpp-pp.gif)